Japanese knotweed in America

 Biological control agents like the Japanese knotweed psyllid and Mycosphaerella polygons-cuspidate

-Are typically released in areas where Japanese knotweed is present.
+They are typically released in areas where Japanese knotweed is present.
 To establish a population of the agent that can help to control the plant over time.
 However, it is important to note that biological control methods can take longer to see results than chemical or mechanical methods.
 It may not be effective for all infestations.

 Japanese knotweed in America

 It is important to work with a qualified professional to determine if biological control methods are appropriate for a specific infestation.
-Moreover to ensure that all treatments are carried out safely and effectively.
+Moreover, to ensure that all treatments are carried out safely and effectively.